Soundbytes/Juce-Attachments/readme.md

 - different amplitude display options (percent, decibel)

 ### Please note:
-The AudioProcessorValueTreeState class design does not allow the addition of user defined Attachments from outside the class definition.
-Because of that I had to modify two files from the juce framework to make things possible.
+The original AudioProcessorValueTreeState class design does not allow the addition of user defined Attachments from outside the class definition.
+Because of that I had to modify some files from the juce framework to make things possible.
-Before compiling the demo projects you will have to replace the files juce_AudioProcessorParameters.cpp, juce_AudioProcessorParameterWithID.h, juce_AudioProcessorValueTreeState.cpp and juce_AudioProcessorValueTreeState.h with the versions that are supplied with this release.
+Before compiling the demo projects you will have to replace these files with the versions that are supplied with this release:
+ - juce_AudioProcessorParameters.cpp
+ - juce_AudioProcessorParameterWithID.h
+ - juce_AudioProcessorValueTreeState.cpp
+ - juce_AudioProcessorValueTreeState.h

 ## Changes:
 - Bugfix: AttachmentsDemo: Combobox now always shows the correct item text